 Any posture that we perform is as similar as aerobic or gymnastics unless it is coordinated with effortless focused breathing which is undisturbed by any fluctuations of our thought flow.
 Any extra effort that we exert can disturb our breathing and thoughts.

-How to avoid extra effort?
+The Key to success in asana practice – How to avoid extra effort?

 Before The Practice